 The official Katrancı Bay is a managed national park between Fethiye and Göcek with a paid car park, family campground, café, and shower blocks.
 It’s fine.
 It’s also exactly what you came here to avoid.

-The bay I want to talk about is one ridge east — unnamed on any map I’ve seen, accessible only by a fire-break road that branches off the highway near a small lay-by with a green wooden sign that says nothing in particular.
+The bay worth the effort is one ridge east — unnamed on any map, accessible only by a fire-break road that branches off the highway near a small lay-by with a green wooden sign that says nothing in particular.
 If you’re not looking for it you’ll ride past it three times.

 Riding the Pine-Needle Track

-The fire-break is one of the trickier surfaces I’ve ridden in Turkey.
+The fire-break is one of the trickier surfaces on the Turkish coast.
 The base is hard-packed clay, but the entire surface is covered in years of accumulated dry pine needles and pine cone husks.
 On a dry afternoon it’s fine — slightly slippery, predictable.
 After even a light rain, the pine needles turn into something between butter and bath soap.
 The rear wheel will step out without warning.
 The front will plow.

 The Beach Itself

 The silence here is different.
 No road noise, no other humans, the cliffs block the wind down to a soft breeze.
 At night the bay turns into a stargazing amphitheater — no light pollution for 20 km in any direction.
-I’ve slept here three times and only once seen another tent, and that was a German couple on bicycles who had hiked in from the coastal path.
+It sees almost no visitors; on most nights the only other tent, if there is one, belongs to hikers who’ve come in on foot from the coastal path.

 Choose the Katrancı Hidden Bay if...